AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/other-merkl-functionalities/token-balance.md

 ## Key Features

-* **User stickyness:** Encourage users to hold a ERC20 tokens for longer periods by offering rewards.
+* **User Stickyness:** Encourage users to hold a ERC20 tokens for longer periods by offering rewards.
 * **Automated Detection:** Merkl automatically detects and verifies token balances, eliminating the need for manual tracking.
 * **Flexible Reward Distribution:** Configure reward distribution parameters to align with your protocol’s goals.
 * **Staking contract support:** Configure you campaign to not only reward users who directly hold the token but also the ones who staked them in another contract.